 Data-Driven Generative video 2014-16

-Vine is a mobile app that enables its users to create 6 second looping videos and post them online.
-The service explicitly sets out to hold a mirror to the everyday, describing Vines as "little windows into the people, settings, ideas and objects that make up your life".
-24h Social presents a portrait of Vine as a social-media-fueled Man with a Movie Camera, capturing the unfolding day across the Internet.
-However this video content is simultaneously seen as data with this view inculcated into the algorithmic methods of its creation.
+The project presents a portrait of Vine as a social-media-fuelled Man with a Movie Camera, capturing the unfolding day across the Internet.
+However, this video content is simultaneously seen as data with this view inculcated into the algorithmic methods of its creation.
 The video installation is powered from a database of videos, and their associated meta-data, which have been appropriated from Vine, downloaded and saved for posterity.

-24h Social seeks to reflect on this central dilemma of our networked society; the desire to engage with ubiquitous networked platforms that facilitate creativity and sociality in a myriad ways whilst seeking to mitigate their codification of the everyday as so much data to be mined and manipulated.
+24hour Social seeks to reflect on this central dilemma of our networked society; the desire to engage with ubiquitous networked platforms that facilitate creativity and sociality in myriad ways, whilst seeking to mitigate their codification of the everyday as so much data to be mined and manipulated.

 Counterpath Gallery, Denver.

 Computer Art Congress 5, MSH Nord Paris